-Gum contouring, commonly known as gum reshaping, is a treatment that involves changing and restoring the shape of your gums.
-This takes place if you either have excessive gum tissues that partially cover your teeth, known as teeth recession, or when you have very little gums that make your teeth look longer than they actually are.
+Gum contouring is a treatment that involves changing and restoring the shape of your gums.
+This takes place if you either have excessive gum tissues that partially cover your teeth, making them look shorter than they actually are, or when you have uneven levels making the teeth look uneven.
 A cosmetic surgery, gum contouring protects your teeth from several other problems along with improving the aesthetics of your smile.

 What Causes Uneven Gums?